The Transfagarasan Road is one of the most famous roads in Romania and possibly in the entire world.

 Did you know some people come to Romania with the primary goal of hiking in the Romanian mountains?
 Well, if you are a mountain lover, you will understand why.

 Transfagarasan is not only a scenic road, but it is also a convenient way to get as close as possible to the highest mountain peaks in Romania:

 Although other trails can get you to the summit, Balea Lake is one of the most common starting points for both these hikes.
 They are in opposite directions, so you will have to decide which one you want to conquer right from the beginning.

 Bear in mind that the trail to Moldoveanu Peak from Balea Lake and back is a 14h hike, and most people make that trail in two days, with a stop on the first day at Podragu Chalet.
 Some finish it in one day, but it is not recommended, especially if the weather is bad and your fitness level isn’t above average.

-The trail from Balea Lake to Negoiu Peak and back is a one-day hiking trail and can be done in about 8 hours, at a leisure pace.
+The trail from Balea Lake to Negoiu Peak and back is a one-day hiking trail and can be done in about 8 hours at a leisurely pace.
 I did it in one day, and after I got off the mountain, I drove all the way to Bucharest.
 I wouldn’t recommend driving before or after these trails, but it’s possible.

 Transfagarasan Hotels and Restaurants

-Where can you stay on Transfagarasan?
-Note that it is custom that most hotels also have a restaurant, so most likely you can stop for lunch at most of these hotels on Transfagarasan.
+Where can you stay in the Transfagarasan area?
+Note that it is customary that most hotels also have a restaurant, so most likely, you can stop for lunch at most of these hotels on Transfagarasan.

-It’s cheaper to stay somewhere in the villages than in the touristic hotels with great views.
+It’s cheaper to stay somewhere in the villages than in tourist hotels with great views.
 As always, you pay (a lot) extra for the location.

 Here are some recommended hotels on the Transfagarasan: